-No matter how amazing or inventive your products and services are, side effects if you want your startup or personal business to succeed, page you’re going to need to grease the wheels a little.
+No matter how amazing or inventive your products and services are, if you want your startup or personal business to succeed, you’re going to need to grease the wheels a little.
 The bad news?
 Old school marketing strategies like mail lists and word-of-mouth are often not enough to break into the competitive online business world.
 The good news?
 A little creativity goes a long way.
 Here are five startups who decided to take the road less travelled.

 Shobha Gave Out Pairs of Underwear

 Shobha, a hair removal studio in New York City, decided to promote their product by piggybacking on the success of the city’s annual No Pants Subway Ride.
 Organized by Improv Everywhere, the event has inspired copycats all over the world and gave the owners of Shobha the opportunity to promote their services and to partner with local artists for better community engagement.
 The salon initially gave out free pairs of branded underwear.
 The next year, they offered vouchers for free hair removal before the event so customers could show off their smooth skin come no-pants day.

 Mailbox Created a Wait List for Their Site

 When the now-defunct email management app Mailbox launched, they did so with a creative demo video that garnered more than 100,000 views within four hours.
 Millions joined a wait list for the service, and the makers of Mailbox did what other companies in their place may have tried to avoid — they let these customers wait.
 Users could see where they were in the online queue at the push of a button, and this genius mix of transparency and anticipation made the app a success at the time.